Wisdom Teeth Extraction in Burien, WA

 Pre-operative instructions typically include fasting requirements if you’re having IV sedation, arranging for someone to drive you home after the procedure, and preparing your recovery space at home with soft foods, ice packs, and prescribed medications.
 Following these instructions carefully helps ensure your procedure goes smoothly and your recovery proceeds without complications.

-We offer multiple sedation options, including nitrous oxide (laughing gas) and IV sedation, administered by our visiting anesthesiologist for more complex cases.
+We offer multiple sedation options, IV sedation, administered by our visiting anesthesiologist for more complex cases.
 Local anesthesia ensures you feel no pain during the procedure.
 Dr. Kim uses gentle extraction techniques and may need to section teeth for easier removal.

 The surgical procedure itself varies depending on whether your wisdom teeth are fully erupted or impacted.
 For teeth that have emerged completely through the gum tissue, extraction resembles removing any other tooth – the area is numbed, the tooth is gently loosened, and then removed.
 For impacted wisdom teeth, the process is more involved.
 Dr. Kim makes a small incision in the gum tissue to access the impacted tooth, may remove some bone surrounding the tooth to expose it fully, and sometimes sections the tooth into smaller pieces for easier removal.